osyvokon/text-entailment-models/slides/attention.md

 ???

-Finally, I get the last part.
+Finally, I get to the last part.

 ---